niaxi/hello-nwjs/README.md

 > node_modules\.bin\nwbuild.cmd -p win64 -v 0.12.3 -o ./dist "./**/**,!./node_modules/**/**,!./dist/**"

-To package for OSX 64
+#### Package for OSX 64

+See the Hacks section below for what to do before you can successfully package

 > npm run package:mac

-To see all available build commands
+#### See all available build commands

 > npm run